Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 There are various ways that the Alexander technique can benefit your health.
 For example…

-The Alexander technique can help to relieve muscle aches and pains, and reduce stress
+The Alexander technique can help to relieve muscle aches and pains

 Advocates of the Alexander technique claim that it can reduce muscle aches and pains, especially those surrounding the spine and the neck.
 As many of these are caused by unhealthy posture habits, learning how to correctly move your body can relieve pain and prevent it from developing in the future.

-The effectiveness of the Alexander technique is also supported by scientific evidence.
-Studies have shown that taking lessons can reduce long-term back and neck pain, and that it can even help people with Parkinson’s disease tackle everyday tasks with more ease.
+Studies have shown that taking lessons in the Alexander technique can reduce long-term back and neck pain, and even help people with Parkinson’s disease tackle everyday tasks with more ease.

 Reducing soreness and stiffness in this way can have a tremendous effect on a person’s stress levels.
 While it’s impossible to eliminate stress entirely, not having to deal with the additional stressor of muscle pain – especially when sitting at a desk or trying to sleep – can be a big relief.

 If you’re looking for more ways to relieve stress in your life, you might like to check out our article; 9 simple stress relieving activities.
-Or, if you think that a more permanent change might be in order, then maybe our list of 6 low-stress jobs to consider if you’re looking for a change will be helpful.
+Or, if you think that a more permanent change might be in order, our list of 6 low-stress jobs to consider if you’re looking for a change might be helpful.

 The Alexander technique may help with repetitive strain injury and carpal tunnel syndrome

-The Alexander technique is claimed to help those with repetitive strain injury and carpal tunnel syndrome.
+The Alexander technique claims to help those with repetitive strain injury and carpal tunnel syndrome.

 While there haven’t been enough studies on the subject to say for sure, researchers have suggested that these conditions are ‘learned’ in the same way as the unhelpful habits targeted by the technique.
-So, it seems that practising the technique can help to ease these problems.
+So, it seems that practising the technique can help to ease symptoms.

 The Alexander technique can help performers reach their full potential